oxsecurity/megalinter/docs/descriptors/go_revive.md

       list of globs which specify files to be excluded (i.e. -exclude foo/...)
   -formatter string
-      formatter to be used for the output (i.e. -formatter stylish) -version
+      formatter to be used for the output (i.e. -formatter stylish) -set_exit_status
+      set exit status to 1 if any issues are found, overwrites errorCode and warningCode in config -version
       get revive version
 ```